 Strength in Knowledge Summit

-Join the R2P Academy the weekend of January 15-17, 2021 for the Strength in Knowledge Summit!
-This Online Performance Rehab Experience will feature 11 presentations and bonus sessions over the three days!
-The R2P Academy and guest presenters will dive deeper into concepts and case studies in the world of Sports Rehab and Performance.
-Earn .8 CEUs with NSCA for the weekend.
+The Strength in Knowledge Summit was a huge success with 10 feature presentations and bonus sessions over the three days!
+The R2P Academy and guest presenters dove deeper into concepts and case studies in the world of Sports Rehab and Performance.

 Presenters & Topics